alexott/databricks-cybersecurity-playground/dlt_modern_stuff/README.md

 3. Set workspace URL and configure necessary variables in the `dev` profile of `databricks.yml` file.
 You need to specify the following:

  - `catalog_name` - the name of the default UC Catalog used in configuration.
- - `silver_schema_name` - the name of UC Schema to put processed data of individual log sources.
+ - `silver_schema_name` - the name of an existing UC Schema to put processed data of individual log sources.
- - `normalized_schema_name` - the name of UC Schema to put tables with normalized data, IoCs and Detections tables.
+ - `normalized_schema_name` - the name of an existing UC Schema to put tables with normalized data, IoCs and Detections tables.
- - `log_files_path` - the path to UC Volume where raw log data will be stored.
+ - `log_files_path` - the path to an existing UC Volume where raw log data will be stored.

 4. To deploy a development copy of this project, type: